 Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 Intended learning outcomes: Differentiate between adaptive and generative variant-oriented techniques.
 Disclose typical sets of characteristics and production types that arise frequently with the four product variety concepts.
-Describe how the MPS concerns the highest structure level still having a small number of different items.
-Identify FAS/MPS/OPP patterns in dependency on the product variety concept and their relation to the patterns of the T analysis.

 Variant-oriented techniques are techniques for the planning & control of a product variety concept with low or high variety.